By Helena Alcoverro, on 6 August 2020

 - As these are very specific searches, the chances of conversion are much higher.
-A user searching for "shoes" may be looking for general information, or perhaps he is interested in basketball shoes, for example.
-Whereas if you are looking for "shoes for running a mountain marathon", we know you are interested in a very specific product.
+A user searching for "shoes" may be looking for general information, whereas if someone is looking for "shoes for running a mountain marathon," you know they are interested in a very specific product.

-- The costs of positioning long tail keywords are much lower, so they are very suitable for small and medium sized companies who want to make the most of their SEO investment.
+- The costs of positioning long tail keywords are much lower, so they are great for small and medium sized companies who want to make the most of their SEO investment.

 How Can I Find Long Tail Words For My Brand?

 - Brainstorm all the brand related keywords you can think of.
-Get with your team and set a time goal to find as many words as possible.
-Then, sort them into related groups and use them as a starting point for the following suggestions.
+Get together with your team and set a goal to find as many words as possible.
+Then, sort them into related groups and use them as a starting point for your SEO strategy.

 - Use Google's "autocomplete" feature.
-When we search for a word or group of words in Google, the search engine itself suggests ways to complete the phrase, so take note of them.
+When people search for a word or group of words on Google, the search engine itself suggests ways to complete the phrase, so take note of this.
 If you add an asterisk at the beginning or end of your keyword, it will show you even more ideas.

 - Use keyword tools.
-SEMRush or Google's keyword tool is a good starting point for finding related terms.
-You can search for ideas from your own keywords, from your website or from a competitor's website.
-If these two tools are not enough for you, you can try a more specialized long tail solution like Ubersuggest or Keyword Tool.
+SEMrush or Google's keyword tool are good starting points for finding related terms.
+You can also search for ideas from your website or from a competitors' websites.
+If these two tools are not enough for you, you can try a more specialized long tail solution like Ubersuggest.

 - Think of questions.
-What kind of things do your customers usually ask you and how do you think they would search for them on Google?
-Remember that long tail keywords can be long, so don't be afraid to ask.
-And also remember that long tail keywords are not only for written searches, but also for voice assistants.
+What kind of things do your customers usually ask and how do you think they would search for them on Google?
+Remember that long tail keywords are not only for written searches, but also for voice assistants.

 - Add the location.
-If you sell products or services based on a location, a very quick way to generate long tails is to add different locations to the end of a keyword.
-For example, "cakes for children's birthdays in Atlanta".
+If you sell products or services based on location, a very quick way to generate long tails is to add different locations to the end of a keyword.
+For example, "cakes for children's birthdays in Atlanta."